ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Introduction

-In multimodal knowledge graphs (MKGs), entities are typically associated with various modalities of information, such as images and textual descriptions.
+In MKGs, entities are typically associated with various modalities of information, such as images and textual descriptions.
 For example, in datasets like FB15k-237-IMG \cite{FB15K-237} and WN18-IMG \cite{WN18}, each entity is linked to 10 images along with corresponding textual descriptions, providing rich multimodal contextual information to complement the structured triples.
-State-of-the-art multimodal large language models (e.g., LLaVA-1.5\cite{llava1.5}, Qwen2.5-VL \cite{qwen2.5vl}, and MobileVLM \cite{chu2023mobilevlm}) typically employ visual encoders, such as ViT \cite{vit}, to encode different regions of an image into a sequence of image tokens.
+State-of-the-art MLLMs (e.g., LLaVA-1.5\cite{llava1.5}, Qwen2.5-VL \cite{qwen2.5vl}, and MobileVLM \cite{chu2023mobilevlm}) typically employ visual encoders, such as ViT \cite{vit}, to encode different regions of an image into a sequence of image tokens.
 These image tokens are then concatenated with text tokens and jointly processed by MLLMs in a unified framework.

-However, directly applying the aforementioned multimodal fusion paradigms to the task of multimodal knowledge graph completion presents several critical challenges.
+However, directly applying existing multimodal fusion paradigms to MKGC poses several challenges.
 First, \textbf{the number of image tokens per entity is large and often redundant.} Standard visual encoders generate hundreds of tokens per image; with 10 images per entity, this results in thousands of tokens.
-Moreover, entities may exhibit different semantics under varying relational contexts, making the relevance of individual image tokens highly context-dependent.
-As shown in Figure~\ref{fig1}, visual regions of the entity Taylor Swift vary in importance across different relations.
-Naively concatenating all image and text tokens introduces noise and modality conflicts, hindering semantic alignment.
+Moreover, the semantic relevance of visual regions is relation-dependent: as illustrated in Figure~\ref{fig1}, different relations emphasize different regions of Taylor Swift.
+Naively concatenating all visual and textual tokens therefore introduces noise and cross-modal interference, impeding effective semantic alignment.
 Second, \textbf{the computational cost of processing such large token inputs is prohibitive}.
-In multimodal large language models, the computational complexity of attention mechanisms typically grows quadratically with the number of tokens, while memory consumption increases at least linearly.
-This limits the model’s applicability in real-time and large-scale MKGC scenarios.
+In MLLMs, the computational complexity of attention mechanisms typically grows quadratically with the number of tokens, while memory consumption increases at least linearly.
+This limits the model’s applicability in large-scale MKGC scenarios.